pandas DataFrames

 Real-life data are oftentimes represented in the forms of tables of data, matrices of gene expression or Excel spreadsheets of patient data. pandas DataFrames are Python’s way of processing and representing this tabular data so you can clean, filter and summarize it efficiently.
 DataFrames enable you to do tasks, such as quickly finding all samples from a particular condition, computing summary statistics or preparing a clean table for plotting.
 In this lesson, you will practice loading data into DataFrames and performing common operations that mirror how you would explore a dataset in a spreadsheet, but with far more control and reproducibility.

-Pandas and NumPy
+pandas and NumPy

-Pandas is built on top of the NumPy library which in practice means that most of the methods defined for NumPy Arrays also apply to Pandas data structures.
+Pandas is built on top of the NumPy library, which in practice means that most of the methods defined for NumPy arrays also apply to Pandas data structures.

 This library is widely used in data science and machine learning fields for tasks such as data cleaning, transformation and analysis.
 It provides a comprehensive set of functions for handling and manipulating data and can handle large datasets efficiently.

-Loading a Datasets
+Loading a dataset

-Within the Pandas library, there are built-in functions to load datasets from various file formats, such as CSV (comma separated values) or Excel files (.xlsx).
+Within the pandas library, there are built-in functions to load datasets from various file formats, such as CSV (comma separated values) or Excel files (.xlsx).
 The most commonly used function for loading data is pandas.read_csv(), which allows you to read a CSV file and create a DataFrame with the data.

 We have a file in which we identify information about the data, called metadata.
 Our metadata is also stored in a CSV file.
 In this file, each row corresponds to a sample and each column contains some information about each sample.

-# Import pandas using the alias, pd
+# Import pandas using the alias pd

 import pandas as pd